JetBrains/kotlin-web-site/docs/reference/functions.md

 }
 ```

-The *Unit*{: .keyword } return type declaration is also optional.
+The `Unit` return type declaration is also optional.
 The above code is equivalent to

 ``` kotlin
 fun printHello(name: String?) {